Tracey Moore (actress)

-Tracey Moore (born January 17, 1960) is a Canadian voice actress and voice director.
-She is most noted as the voice of Princess Toadstool in the Adventures of Super Mario Bros.
-3, Super Mario World, and the singing voice of Strawberry Shortcake in Strawberry Shortcake's Berry Bitty Adventures.
+Tracey Moore (born January 17, 1960) is a Canadian voice actress and director.
+She is most noted as the voice of Princess Toadstool in The Adventures of Super Mario Bros.
+3 and Super Mario World, and the singing voice of Strawberry Shortcake in Strawberry Shortcake's Berry Bitty Adventures.

-She was also briefly the voice of Serena/Sailor Moon in the North American version of the anime Sailor Moon for 13 consistent episodes before Terri Hawkes became the established voice for the titular character.
-She also voiced the Marvel character White Queen/Emma Frost as well as Jean Grey's Phoenix alter-ego in the 1992 X-Men series.

-Moore also was the voice of the Dryad in Anne of Green Gables: The Animated Series, the titular character in George Shrinks, and Ned Flemkin in Ned's Newt.

 She began her career primarily in musical theatre roles, most notably playing Anne Shirley in productions of Anne of Green Gables: The Musical in the 1980s.
 She has also had occasional live-action film roles, most notably in the 1990 film Defy Gravity; she was a Genie Award nominee for Best Supporting Actress at the 13th Genie Awards in 1992.

+Moore was also briefly the voice of Serena/Sailor Moon in the North American version of the anime Sailor Moon for 13 consistent episodes (before Terri Hawkes was the established voice for the titular character) as well as the voices of Marvel characters in X-Men: The Animated Series, the Dryad in Anne of Green Gables: The Animated Series, the titular character in George Shrinks, and Ned Flemkin in Ned's Newt.

 Moore toured in the United States playing Dorothy opposite Phyllis Diller's Wicked Witch of the West in The Wizard of Oz.
 She resides in Victoria, British Columbia, with her daughter.